Rambalac/ACDDokanNet/Readme.md

 Warning
 -------
-As it's say Gamma version it may crush together with your OS and/or (really it should not, but...) damage files in your Amazon Cloud Drive.
+* As it's say Gamma version it may crush together with your OS and/or (really it should not, but...) damage files in your Amazon Cloud Drive.
+* Some applications like anti-viruses can crawl all over your Amazon Cloud Drive wasting Internet connection especially if it's not flat rate.

 News
 ----